RedHatInsights/javascript-clients/packages/notifications/doc/modules.md

 ▸ **orgConfigResourceV1SaveDailyDigestTimePreferenceParamCreator**(...`config`): `Promise`<[`RequestArgs`](interfaces/RequestArgs.md)\>

+Sets the daily digest UTC time.
+The accepted minute values are 00, 15, 30, and 45.
+Use this endpoint to set the time when daily emails are sent.

 **`Summary`**

-Save the daily digest UTC time preference.
-To cover all time zones conversion to UTC, the accepted minute values are 00, 15, 30 and 45.
+Set the daily digest time

 **`Throws`**